gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/README.md

 With that in mind, the functionality is an easy to understand extension to the turret mechanics.
 I personally just think the wording for **type** and **mode** could be clearer, as well as the deselection being considered part of the **Select placed turret** use case.

+---
+_The use case diagram's textual description was modified according to this review._

 ## Implementation documentation
 (*Please add the class diagram(s) illustrating your code evolution, along with a technical description of the changes made by your team.
 The description may include code snippets if adequate.*)
 ### Implementation summary